Stantheman/gcompat/README.md

 Just add libgcompat.so to the DT_NEEDED entries in the ELF that you want to have the gcompat symbols available in.
 Use a tool such as PatchELF for this.

+## special environment variables

+* `GLIBC_FAKE_VERSION` will override the result of `gnu_get_libc_version`, which currently defaults to "2.8".
+* `GLIBC_FAKE_DEBUG` will cause dlmopen and dlvsym to display the overrides they are performing, and may cause additional output to stderr with other functions in the future.